akhilaku/Image-Recognition-and-Classification-Device-for-Blinds/README.md

 # Image-Classifier-using-Intel-Movidius-NCS-2

-This project is based on helping the blind people to identify, recognize and classify the things in front of them using Intel Movidius Neural Compute Stick **(NCS)** with Raspberry Pi-3 for **Image Classification Application**.
+This project is based on helping the blind people to identify, recognize and classify the things in front of them using Intel Movidius Neural Compute Stick **(NCS)** with Raspberry Pi-3.
 With the help of Intel Movidius NCS we can run any complex pre-trainet Networks in the processors with low processing capability.
 This NCS functions as an efficient external processor for performing any complex neural architectures.